History of Everton F.C.: David Moyes era (2002–2013)

-After occupying the Premier League relegation zone throughout October 2005, Everton stopped Chelsea's nine-game winning run with a 1–1 draw to spark a short revival that saw the team finally start to get regular results to put much needed points on the board.
+After occupying the Premier League relegation zone throughout October 2005, Everton stopped Chelsea's nine-game winning run with a 1–1 draw to spark a short revival that saw the team finally start to get good results to put much needed points on the board.
 However, this was followed by another dismal run including several 4–0 defeats to sides in the bottom half of the table and a one-sided derby match.
-A 0–1 win at Sunderland on New Year's Eve started a run of five straight Premiership wins and six matches unbeaten including victory against Arsenal – the club's best run of results since the Premiership began which hauled the team away from the relegation zone, and made a top half finish or even Europe a real possibility.
+A 1–0 win at Sunderland on New Year's Eve started a run of five straight Premiership wins and six matches unbeaten including victory against Arsenal – the club's best run of results since the Premiership began which hauled the team away from the relegation zone, and made a top half finish or even Europe a real possibility.
 This was not to be as the team remained as inconsistent as ever and a disappointing draw on the last day meant an 11th-place finish instead of moving into the top half.
 Inconsistency and a shortage of goals let Everton down in 2005–06, and ended their hopes of another European campaign.

 Everton began the 2006–07 season well, including a first league win at White Hart Lane in 20 years, followed by a 3–0 win over Liverpool.
 The club's transfer record was broken with the signing of Andrew Johnson from Crystal Palace.
 At the end of the season, Everton were in sixth place and qualified for the following seasons UEFA Cup competition.
 During the summer of 2007, the club announced the acquisition of a professional basketball team, called the Everton Tigers, and were entered into the British Basketball League as one of three expansion franchises for the 2007–08 season.

-In 2007–08 Everton again broke their transfer record with the signing of Yakubu for £11.25 million from Middlesbrough.
+In 2007–08 Everton once again broke their transfer record with the signing of Yakubu for £11.25 million from Middlesbrough.
 The club reached the group stage of the UEFA Cup, where they went on to win all of their games, including against the eventual winners Zenit Saint Petersburg.
 Having successfully negotiated the next round, Everton were knocked out in the last 16 by Fiorentina on penalties.
 In the Carling Cup, Everton reached the semi-final for the first time in 20 years, losing to Chelsea.
-Everton spent much of the season in the top four of the league, but were eventually overtaken by Liverpool and finished fifth, again qualifying for the UEFA Cup.
+Everton spent much of the season in the top four of the league, but were eventually overtaken by Liverpool and finished fifth, once again qualifying for the UEFA Cup.